 Cesky Krumlov is about three hours away by car, perfect for a two- to three-day side-trip.
 Located on a bend in the River Vltava in the southern Czech Republic, its Renaissance architecture, local castle and maze-like alleyways feel like something out of a fairy tale.
 Spend a couple of leisurely days exploring the town’s medieval core, a UNESCO World Heritage site, and enjoying the floral gardens, galleries and old-world pubs.
 If time allows, you can spend a day driving through the countryside and visiting other Czech villages as well.

-After the bustling city, families will be ready to relax on the Costa Brava, the wild, rocky coastline north of Barcelona.
+After the bustling city, families will be ready to relax on the Costa Brava, the wild, rocky coastline north of Barcelona and one of Spain‘s best regions.
 While you could easily spend the whole week here, you can get a decent taste of the region in three days.
 Renting a car is preferable for ease of exploring the towns and beaches.

 The whitewashed village of Cadaques makes a great home base for sailing, kayaking and exploring.
 For a luxurious resort atmosphere, choose Alva Park Resort & Spa in Lloret de Mar.
 Wherever you base, plan on stops at the Dali Museum in Figueres; the medieval town of Girona; or the Greek and Roman ruins in Empuries.

-In town, take some time to watch the Glockenspiel performance at the Marienplatz, sample your way through Munich’s Viktualienmarkt (victuals market), and tour the Deutsches Museum and the BMW Welt and Museum.
+In town, take some time to watch the Glockenspiel performance at the Marienplatz, sample your way through Munich’s Viktualienmarkt (victuals market), and tour the Deutsches Museum (the world’s largest science museum) and the BMW Welt and Museum.
 The Englischer Garten, with its beer gardens and playgrounds, is a family favorite — don’t miss watching the river surfers on the Eisbach.
 Getting around in Munich is easy using public transportation, and you can get to Salzburg by train in roughly two hours.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!